Give Me a Ring Sometime

-"Give Me a Ring Sometime" is the first episode of the American situation comedy Cheers.
-Written by Glen and Les Charles and directed by James Burrows, the episode first aired September 30, 1982, on NBC.
+"Give Me a Ring Sometime" is the pilot episode and the first episode of the first season of the American situation comedy Cheers.
+Written by Glen and Les Charles and directed by James Burrows, the episode first aired September 30, 1982, on NBC in the contiguous United States and on October 14, 1982 in Alaska.
 The pilot episode introduces the characters at the Cheers bar in Boston: employees Sam Malone, Diane Chambers, Coach Ernie Pantusso, and Carla Tortelli; and regular customers Norm Peterson and Cliff Clavin.
 In this episode, Diane, brought in by her fiancé, meets the employees and patrons of the bar.
 When she realizes that her fiancé has left her alone in the bar, Diane accepts Sam's offer to be the bar's waitress to start over.